 Little Hope for the Tardy

-Retailers that haven’t rolled out a full solution by now are not going to have a very good time this holiday season.
+Retailers that haven’t rolled out a full solution by now will not have a good time this holiday season.

 “If you haven’t put out your technology already … whoops!”
 Cooke said.
 “You should’ve deployed the technology and had your retail associates trained on it by late summer.
 Now is the time for action, not the time for deployment.”